HIGHLIGHTS-Golf-U.S. Open Day Two

-ERIN, Wisconsin, June 17 The second round of the 117th U.S. Open began on Friday.
+ERIN, Wisconsin, June 17 (Reuters) - The second round of the 117th U.S. Open began on Friday.
 Following are the highlights from the second major championship of the year at Erin Hills.

 The championship is up for grabs with only eight strokes separating the 68 players who have made the halfway cut.